Aethari/Aethari/README.md

 Hi there!
 I'm DJaySky, an American solo dev with a focus on games and systems programming.
-I've made several small scripts to help automate using certain libraries, a C logging library, and a custom Neovim theme (ok, I just used [lush.nvim](https://github.com/rktjmp/lush.nvim) - whatever).
+I've haven't made much, but I'm on my way to completing several projects.

 My GitHub page probably doesn't look pretty impressive right now, but I'm working on big things for the future.
 I'm sure I'll take little bits and pieces from my larger projects to make into smaller ones (like [MLog](https://github.com/DJaySky/MLog)), so keep checking back to see if I made